Paramjeet03/CLI_Util_App/README.md

 Pull requests, bug reports, and suggestions are welcome!
 Fork the repository and help improve this CLI toolkit.

----

-**Note:** This README is generated as part of the `docs` effort and should be included in the project root directory as `README.md`.

----

 Crafted with ❤️ using Python.